Nekos-moe/docs/docs/README.md

 ## Using the API

 ::: warning
-The Nekos.moe API is still in development, so breaking changes may happen with little warning
+The Nekos.moe API is still in development.
+Breaking changes may happen with little warning
 :::

 All API request use the base URL `https://nekos.moe/api/{version}/`